bls/node-yafp/README.md

 YAFP is a forwarding proxy (set it as your proxy in the browser) for various hacking purposes.

+Good for MITM (man in the middle) attacks, game hacking, instrumenting JavaScript and HTTP debugging.

 ## Features

 * Modern promise-based middleware syntax, designed for ES7 async/await